RayanRal/learning/README.md

 # learning

-Code from books and videos and other stuff.
+Code from books, videos, coursera courses, some quick and dirty tests for side-projects.
 Self-education